A Glorious Day at Sandy Bay

 - Hiking the Abel Tasman Coast Track (well, part of it)

-Once ashore, Andy and I split up to capture unique perspectives with our cameras, ensuring we wouldn’t end up with identical photos.
-The landing site was divided into four main areas: a vast king penguin colony to the north; a beach dotted with elephant seals and royal penguins; a smaller group of king penguins near the southern river; and an elevated boardwalk area hosting a royal penguin colony, which was off-limits but still a sight to behold from a distance.
-The penguins were very curious and did not seem to mind us being there – you actually have to move out of the way to avoid getting too close (and constantly look behind you).
-The two hours passed in the blink of an eye, and before we knew it, it was time to leave.
+Once ashore at Sandy Bay, Andy and I split up to capture unique perspectives with our cameras, ensuring we wouldn’t end up with identical photos.
+The landing site was divided into four main areas: a massive king penguin colony to the north; a beach dotted with elephant seals and royal penguins; a smaller group of king penguins near the southern river; and an elevated boardwalk area hosting a royal penguin colony, which was off-limits because they were breeding.